 Listed in order of popularity

-Sadly, WorkSpace at EZ Domain Name will convert to Outlook email in mid 2022.
+Sadly, WorkSpace at EZ Domain Name will convert to Outlook email in mid-2022.
 This was our favorite remote email option for years.
-The price is low but with their recent decision to use Outlook for their email instead of running their own system means they are no longer a good option.
+The price is low but their recent decision to use Outlook for their email instead of running their own system means they are no longer a good option.
 This will block millions of good emails and websites from communicating with you.
 And Microsoft has zero support to fix their issues.

 G-Suite from Google is probably the best overall option if you don’t mind the price and lack of support.
 I believe it’s about $10-15 a month and comes with extra options like file storage.
 G-mail is the best overall professional email service, we liked ZoHo better because we didn’t need an entire suite of options and it’s much easier to set up.
-If you just want email, than ZoHo is the way to go.
-If you want the extra options with G-Suite and are tech savvy, it’s the best overall remote email service available.
+If you just want email, then ZoHo is the way to go.
+If you want the extra options with G-Suite and are tech-savvy, it’s the best overall remote email service available.

 ZoHo email starts as low as $1 a month per email which comes in as the lowest price.
 They don’t have the best support but once you get the settings going, you will have reliable remote email and a great ongoing price.
-Web Host Pro plans to use ZoHo for certain internal email in the near future.
+Web Host Pro plans to use ZoHo for certain internal emails in the near future.

-Remote email services to avoid
+Remote email services to possibly avoid